New Jersey and Delaware set timelines for the end of school mask mandates

 "I want to be clear about this point -- COVID is still circulating in our communities.
 And the virus still poses a risk of serious illness, particularly among those who are not up to date on their vaccinations," he added.
 "But we have the tools to keep ourselves and each other safe."

-The decisions to end school mask mandates reflect the shifting tide on mask politics and frustration with continued Covid-related restrictions two years into the pandemic.
+The decisions to end school mask mandates reflect the shifting tide on mask politics, frustration with continued Covid-related restrictions two years into the pandemic, as well as high vaccination rates and fewer cases in recent weeks.

+Vaccination rates in New Jersey and Delaware are above average for the US.
+About 73% of people in New Jersey and about 67% of people in Delaware are fully vaccinated, according to the US Centers for the Disease Control and Prevention.

+Dr. Carlos del Rio, the executive associate dean of the Emory University School of Medicine, said removing masks may be the right move for school districts in highly vaccinated communities.

-In November, Murphy narrowly won reelection in the blue state by winning 51% of the vote, a warning sign for his and other Democratic leaders' commitments to mask and vaccine mandates.
+In November, Murphy narrowly won reelection in the blue state by winning 51% of the vote over Republican Jack Ciattarelli.
+The close victory came amid often fierce opposition to mask mandates, particularly in less liberal parts of the state, and represented a warning sign for his and other Democratic leaders' commitments to mask and vaccine mandates.

+In Virginia, Republican Gov. Glenn Youngkin opposed school mask mandates during his successful 2021 campaign.
+Once he took office, he sought to impose a ban on mask mandates, but his executive order is on hold as lawsuits from schools and parents make their way through the courts.

 The Biden administration has not offered a plan or roadmap for how states should handle the transition out of the Covid-19 emergency into a greater sense of normalcy.